HART Technology Explained

 How HART Works

 “HART” is an acronym for Highway Addressable Remote Transducer.
-The HART Protocol makes uses Frequency Shift Keying (FSK) standard to superimpose digital communication signals at a low level on top of the 4-20mA.
+The HART Protocol makes use of the Frequency Shift Keying (FSK) standard to superimpose digital communication signals at a low level on top of the 4-20mA.
 This enables two-way field communication to take place and makes it possible for additional information beyond just the normal process variable to be communicated to/from a smart field instrument.

 The HART Protocol communicates at 1200 bps without interrupting the 4-20mA signal and allows a host application (master) to get two or more digital updates per second from a smart field device.
 As the digital FSK signal is phase continuous, there is no interference with the 4-20mA signal.
 The HART Protocol provides two simultaneous communication channels: the 4-20mA analog signal and a digital signal.
 The 4-20mA signal communicates the primary measured value (in the case of a field instrument) using the 4-20mA current loop - the fastest and most reliable industry standard.
 Additional device information is communicated using a digital signal that is superimposed on the analog signal.